mui/material-ui/docs/data/base/components/button/button.md

 :::warning
 Note that `componentsProps` slot names are written in lowercase (`root`) while `components` slot names are capitalized (`Root`).
 :::

-If you provide a non-interactive element such as a `<span>`, the `ButtonUnstyled` component will automatically add the necessary accessibility attributes.

 Compare the attributes on the `<span>` in this demo with the `ButtonUnstyled` from the previous demo: